EngShaheen/Satellite-Antenna-Alignment/README.md

 # Satellite-Antenna-Alignment

-This program was made as an assignment for Satellite communication, under the aupervision of dr. Mahmoud Selim the department of communcation and electronics engineering, Faculty of engineering, Tanta University.
+This program was made as an assignment for Satellite communication Course , under the supervision of dr. Mahmoud Selim the department of Communication and Electronics engineering, Faculty of Engineering, Tanta University.

-This was developed by:
+Developed by:

 Eng\ Ahmed Shaheen

 Eng\ Mohamed El-Demerdash

-(Our first program ^_^)
+(Our first GUI program ^_^)

 Abstract: